gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 [VEX](https://www.cisa.gov/resources-tools/resources/minimum-requirements-vulnerability-exploitability-exchange-vex)
 (Vulnerability Exploitability eXchange) is an emerging standard where software producers can declare whether a specific CVE actually affects their shipped product.
-VEX adoption in the Python ecosystem is still early, but it's worth knowing about — especially if you're triaging a long list of pip-audit findings and need to prioritize what actually matters.
+VEX adoption in the Python ecosystem is still early, but it's worth knowing about, especially if you're triaging a long list of pip-audit findings and need to prioritize what matters.

 ### Integrate Into CI/CD